CFIA-NCFAD/nf-virontus/docs/output.md

 ## Phylogenetic Tree

 [IQ-TREE] maximum-likelihood phylogenetic tree from [MAFFT] multiple sequence alignment of sample consensus sequences and user provided sequences with reference sequence set as outgroup.

+A basic phylogenetic tree visualization is generated with [BioPython Phylo](https://biopython.org/wiki/Phylo) and included in the MultiQC report.

+A [shiptv](https://github.com/peterk87/shiptv) interactive standalone HTML [Phylocanvas](http://phylocanvas.org/)-based phylogenetic tree visualization can also be generated as part of the workflow.
+User specified sequences and metadata for those sequences can be visualized in the shiptv tree.

 ## MultiQC